Flash Thompson: Agent Venom

 Venom then becomes the new intergalactic ambassador of Earth and an Agent of the Cosmos.

 During the 2016 "Civil War II" storyline, Flash is called back to Earth along with the other Guardians, during which he comes into conflict with Spider-Man, and repeatedly subdues him for not being the Spider-Man he knows.
 Prompting Miles to electrocute him with the Venom Blast, which blasted him into the open.
 Andrea, who is host to the Mania symbiote, becomes more ruthless in her actions to the point of killing everyone she encountered.
 Venom manages to separate the symbiote from Mania, and absorb it into the Venom symbiote, though Andrea is corrupted by a demonic sigil called the Hell-Mark.
 Flash resolves to remain on Earth to care for Andi until he can find a way to remove the Hell-Mark permanently.

-Venom is later shown to have been somehow separated from Flash and it finds a new host in Lee Price.
+Venom is later shown to have been separated from Flash and it finds a new host in Lee Price.
 It is eventually revealed that Flash was separated from Venom during a fight with an FBI agent outfitted with high-tech battle suit.
 The agent used a special weapon that agitated the Symbiote and sent it into a crazed state, which led to it fleeing into the city, where it eventually encountered Price, then reunites with Eddie Brock.

 Agent Anti-Venom and death

-During the "Venom Inc." arc, Flash talks to Mania through her crimefighting, before she is taken down by Lee Price and a gang of thugs.
-Price is making good on his promise to re-take the Venom symbiote as he forcibly separates Mania from her symbiote and takes it himself.
-Meanwhile, Brock struggles to cope with the symbiote which has become increasingly violent and difficult to control.
-He turns to Alchemax to make a serum to help him out, but the medicine being created there is still experimental and may have some side effects.
-As Flash attempts to find Brock and get the symbiote back, Spider-Man is attempting to get rid of the symbiote once and for all, bringing the three together in a fantastic showdown as both Brock and Flash attempt to convince the symbiote to bond to them.
-As they struggle, Spider-Man chooses to douse them both with a vat of the Anti-Venom Serum.
-Instead of destroying the symbiotes, a new Anti-Venom arises: Flash Thompson.
-After Flash, Mania, Spider-Man, Black Cat, and Venom defeat Price, Flash entrusts the Venom symbiote to Eddie and goes back to heroics as Agent Anti-Venom.